-I’m Yva and I’m the founder of Content Boost.
+I’m Yva and I’m the Founder of Content Boost.

-Like many entrepreneurs, I started my business in 2012 with barely any capital.
+Like many entrepreneurs, I started my business with barely any capital.
 I had a loan from my parents to buy a new laptop, and a £250 grant from the Princes Trust.
 I invested that money in two things: business cards and website hosting.

 From there, I was bootstrapping.
 I attended local networking events, but these came at a cost.
 I needed another way to get my name out there…